ietf-wg-dnsop/wg-materials/dnsop-document-status.md

 * draft-ietf-dnsop-resolver-information
     - need updated version

-* draft-ietf-dnsop-dns-tcp-requirements
-    - need updated version

 * draft-ietf-dnsop-update-timeout
-    - need updated version
+    - Authors No time to work on right now

 ## Active Calls for Adoption

+* draft-arends-dns-error-reporting
+    - Ends 20 April

 ## Candidates For Adoption

 * draft-klh-dnsop-rfc8109bis

 ## New Documents

-* draft-arends-dns-error-reporting

 * draft-wisser-dnssec-automation